Greater Los Angeles: Media

 The Los Angeles metropolitan area is home to the headquarters of several well-known media companies including: the Los Angeles Times, Fox Broadcasting Company, Universal Studios, and The Walt Disney Company.
 Local television channels broadcasting to the Los Angeles market include KCBS-TV 2 (CBS), KNBC 4 (NBC), KTLA 5 (The CW), KABC 7 (ABC), KCAL-TV 9 (Independent), KTTV 11 (Fox), KCOP 13 (MyNetworkTV), KCET 28, (PBS), KPXN-TV 30 (Ion), KMEX-DT 34 (Univision), KVEA 52 (Telemundo) and KLCS 58 (PBS).
 Radio stations serving the area include: KKJZ, KIIS, KNX (AM), and KMZT.

 Education

 Primary and secondary education

 The Los Angeles Unified School District serves the city of L.A., and other school districts serve the surrounding areas.
 A number of private schools are also located in the region.

 Higher education

 Greater Los Angeles is home to a number of colleges and universities.
 The University of Southern California and University of California, Los Angeles, are among the largest, and the Claremont Colleges and California Institute of Technology are among the most academically renowned.
-Below is a list of colleges and universities within the Los Angeles Metropolitan Area.
+Below is a list of some of the most well known colleges and universities within the Los Angeles Metropolitan Area.